 As an Amazon Associate we earn from qualifying purchases.

 It’s common to see racerbacks nowadays, whether for activewear or daily use.
 However, what is a racerback bra and its benefits?
-For this article, we’re going to answer your questions about racerback bras, including their features and who should wear them.
+For this article, I’m going to answer your questions about racerback bras, including their features and who should wear them.

 What Is a Racerback Bra?